AMID Logo

 Ltl bol

 In respect of international cargo transportation from the USA overseas, a US LTL domestic inland bill of lading (unlike LCL BOL) is an intermediate document.
-LTL BOL is not a final document in your international shipping from the US It acts as a US private carriage contract for cargo transporting from the cargo location to a CFS for further international transportation out of the US LCL.
-Both terminals are located within the US territory.
+LTL BOL is not a final document in international shipping from the US.
+It acts as a US private carriage contract for cargo transporting from the cargo location to a CFS for further international transportation out of the US using LCL freight.
+Both terminals are located within US territory.

-In respect of international cargo transportation from the USA LCL, besides other purposes, the LTL bill of ladings may verify details of goods delivered to a CFS, such as:
+In respect of international cargo transportation from the USA LCL, besides other purposes, the LTL bill of lading may verify details of goods delivered to a CFS, such as:

 • Kind of commodity,